Battle of Caloocan: Aftermath

 American casualties totaled 6 men killed and 61 wounded.
-As noted by historian Brian McAllister Linn, the capture of Caloocan led to the southern terminus of the Manila-Dagupan Railroad falling into the hands of the Eighth Army Corps, along with five locomotives, fifty passenger cars and a hundred freight cars.
-It also compounded the Philippine Revolutionary Army's woes after their defeat just five days prior, which in the view of senior Filipino officers was exacerbated by the fact that their troops had "once again failed to hold field fortifications against troops attacking over open ground."
-However, the vast majority of Filipino forces in Caloocan had managed to survive intact, and the battle proved not to be the decisive blow American commanders had been hoping for.
+The capture of Caloocan led to the southern terminus of the Manila-Dagupan Railroad along with five locomotives, 50 passenger cars and 100 freight cars falling into American hands.
+It also compounded the Philippine Republican Army's woes after their defeat just five days earlier, which in the view of senior Filipino officers was exacerbated by the fact that their troops had "once again failed to hold field fortifications against troops attacking over open ground."
+However, the majority of the Filipino troops in Caloocan had managed to withdraw from the city intact and regroup elsewhere, and as such the battle soon proved not to be the decisive blow MacArthur and other U.S. commanders had hoped for.

-After the battle, the American commanders in the region agreed to halt the ongoing offensive in order to reform their lines- something which was noticed by Luna and other senior Filipino commanders, who made plans for a counterattack against U.S. positions.
-On February 22, Filipino forces under the command of Luna and Mariano Llanera launched an attack on American positions in Manila as part of the Second Battle of Caloocan, aiming to recapture the city.
-Though the Filipino troops were initially able to make strong headway against the Americans, indecisiveness and poor communication led to the success of a counterattack by U.S. forces, which pushed the Filipinos away from Manila and ensured it would remain under U.S. control for the duration of the war.
+Following the battle, American commanders in the region agreed to halt the ongoing U.S. offensive in order to reform their lines, a decision which was soon noticed by Luna and other Filipino commanders, who made plans for a counterattack against the American positions.
+On February 22, a force of Filipino troops led by Luna and Mariano Llanera launched an attack on American positions in Manila as part of the Second Battle of Caloocan, aiming to recapture the city.
+Though the Filipinos were initially able to make strong headway against the Americans, indecisiveness and poor communication led to a successful counterattack by U.S. forces, which pushed the Filipinos away from Manila and ensured it would remain under U.S. control for the remainder of the war.

-The conduct of American forces during and after the battle came under scrutiny following allegations by some U.S. soldiers that certain senior officers, including Wilder Metcalf, had ordered the summary execution of Filipino prisoners of war.
+The conduct of American forces during and after the fall of Caloocan came under scrutiny following allegations by U.S. soldiers that several senior officers, including Colonel Wilder Metcalf, had ordered the summary execution of Filipino prisoners of war.
 Several American soldiers testified to the United States Senate Committee on the Philippines that they overheard a Captain Bishop, a subordinate of Metcalf, discussing no quarter orders issued by his superiors.
-An American soldier, Cyrus Ricketts, testified to the committee's members that "several Filipinos in a trench near the dummy line" were summarily executed by U.S. forces after the battle.
-In response, Frederick Funston, Metcalf and Bishop all denied issuing any orders to summarily execute Filipino prisoners of war, with Metcalf denying an eyewitness account that he had personally executed prisoners, and the committee chose not to pursue the matter further.
+One American soldier, Corporal Cyrus Ricketts, testified to the committee's members that "several Filipinos in a trench near the dummy line" were summarily executed by U.S. forces after the battle.
+In response, Colonel Frederick Funston, Metcalf and Bishop all denied issuing any orders to summarily execute prisoners of war, with Metcalf denying an eyewitness account that he had personally executed prisoners.
+The committee chose not to pursue the matter any further.